A car detailer has filed a race discrimination complaint after he was given sunscreen by his workmates labelled “BLACK GUY REPLLENT”.

 Director of Litigation Miles Heffernan says his client suffered months of horrific race-based abuse before being given the ‘doctored’ can of sunscreen.

-“It is the absolute worst level of racial discrimination that I have seen in practising in 20 years,” he said.
+“It is the absolute worst level of race discrimination that I have seen in 20-years of practising,” he said.

 Tupetagi’s co-workers allegedly made endless jokes about the colour of his skin, referring to him as: